5hir0kur0/logseq-time-recorder/README.md

 - Track your working hours during a workday.
 - Button to clock in and clock out.
-- Times are also manually editable.
+- The recorded times are also manually editable.

 ## Future Goals